MaterializeInc/materialize/doc/user/content/demos/business-intelligence.md

 Metabase is an open-source tool to create visualizations of SQL queries' results, and then group them into dashboards.
-For instance, teams might use Metabase to monitor purchasing geographic purchasing patterns from their stores.
+For instance, teams might use Metabase to monitor geographic purchasing patterns from their stores.

 In our demo, we'll use Metabase to visualize the results of some TPC-H-like queries, and watch the visualizations update as quickly as Metabase allows.